TomRosenbloom/php_cert_study/strings/Binary safe.md

 The concept of being 'binary safe' (in the specifically PHP sense) relates to string handling.

-PHP strings are (or certainly used to be) strings of bytes, one byte per character, and hence supporting of the Latin-1 character set only (or just ASCII?), and not Unicode.
+PHP strings are strings of bytes, one byte per character, and hence supporting of the Latin-1 character set only (or just ASCII?), and not Unicode.
 For e.g. in an **old** SO comment someone gives this example [1][]:

 ```php
 $str = "R&D - Solution";